 The University Museums Internship Class (undergraduate):

-Undergraduate Internships: The Fralin Museum of Art hosts undergraduate interns who are participating in The University Museums Internship is a two-semester sequence of two three-credit courses.
-Students will do internships (lasting for an academic year) at either The Fralin Museum of Art or the Kluge-Ruhe Aboriginal Art Collection.
-As interns, students will work approximately 100 hours each semester (7-8 hours per week) in the museum, under the close supervision of museum professionals, and will participate in three training sessions and three academic seminars per semester.
+Undergraduate Internships: The Fralin Museum of Art hosts undergraduate interns who are participating in The University Museums Internship Class (ARTH 4951/4952), which is offered by UVA’s Art History department.
+As interns, students work approximately 100 hours each semester (7-8 hours per week) at the museums, under the close supervision of museum professionals.
 The class will also curate their own group exhibition.
 Students interested in internships at The Fralin Museum of Art or The Kluge-Ruhe Aboriginal Art Collection must email Jordan Love (due May 1st annually) a resume, transcript, and a one-page essay/cover letter explaining why you want to take the class, what museum work interests you, and what museum experience you have (if any).
 For more detailed information, please refer to the UVA Course Catalogue or the UVA Department of Art website.

 Graduate Student Fellowship: